Prof-Lasher/BIFX551_SPRING24/Week 1/BPL_week1.md

 ### Hobbies and interests
 * I actively code in 6 different coding languages, though I know many more.
-* I love to snowboard and play soccer
+* I love to snowboard and play soccer.
 * I'm a fan of Magic the Gathering.

 |Tic|Tac|Toe|